carlosvmonzon/pyTIDES/README.md

 - Abad, A., Barrio, R., Blesa, F., & Rodríguez, M. (2012).
-"Algorithm 924: TIDES, a Taylor Series Integrator for Differential EquationS." *ACM Transactions on Mathematical Software*, 39(1), Article 5. -- the method this package reimplements in pure Python (see [`docs/design-notes.md`](docs/design-notes.md) for why no official Python port of the original C/Fortran/Mathematica TIDES exists).
+"Algorithm 924: TIDES, a Taylor Series Integrator for Differential EquationS." *ACM Transactions on Mathematical Software*, 39(1), Article 5.
+This is the method this package reimplements in pure Python;
+  see [`docs/design-notes.md`](docs/design-notes.md) for why no official Python port of the original C/Fortran/Mathematica TIDES exists.

 See [`docs/design-notes.md`](docs/design-notes.md) for further references (REBOUND, heyoka, `kozai`, Omnisode/`sode`) used in the comparisons there.